0smic/pysch/README.md

 # pysch

-Here you can view all the scripts and etc. of the hacks I have done.
+Here you can view all the scripts and other files related to the hacks I have done.
-We're just explore the beauty.
-After we done with it.
-You will set back to default.
+We're just exploring the beauty of it.
+After we’re done, we will reset everything to default.
-You can also see a backup script which only remove simple footprints and restore the sys to normal <3
+You will also find a backup script that removes simple footprints and restores the system to normal. <3

 ## Pysch SSH
 FIRST OFF ALL

-  it's not like u think.
-And I built it for getring into my campus machine so i can learn about unix sys and etc.... * _ * well I have reconfigured firewall so it will ignore conns outside the local network
+  This isn’t as wild as it sounds.
+I built it to gain access to my campus machine so I could learn about Unix systems and stuff. * _ *
+  I’ve made it so the firewall only gives a hoot about connections within the local network.
+No sneaky ninja moves here.

-It's not a crazy backdoor like rootkit or smtg
+This isn’t some crazy rootkit or evil magic, jst an ssh

 I'm jst learning mahnn may be in the future.

 BIG CONES OF PYSCH SSH

-  - You need to run the script in the target physically and u need to know the **root password** of it (Basically I can do it) \_(o_o)_/
+  - You gotta run the script physically in the target machine and u need to know the **root password** of it (Basically I can do it) \_(o_o)_/
   - That's it

 BASICALLY PYSCH SSH DOES